jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 #### Trigger

 The trigger is the element that the user interacts with to open or close the dropdown.
-Examples include the button that opens the selectable list in a `SelectBox` or the text input that users type into in order to search for items in `Autocompleter`.
+Examples include the button that opens the selectable list in a `SelectBox` or the text input that users type into in order to search for items in `XUIAutocompleter`.